snitkdan/consistent-hashing-lab/README.md

 ## Is the assignment reasonable?
 Yeah, it seems reasonable.
 It took me around 4-8 hours to finish and I designed/implemented it; which might make it seem a bit long.
 But I was also tired and editing stuff to make debugging easier along the way, so it's a little hard to guage how long it'll take.
 I think it'll definitely be doable with a 5-day period for the target audience while accounting for other classes/homework for a typical student.

-Each of the sections aren't asking for too much in terms of implementation.
+Each of the sections don't ask for too much in terms of implementation.
 Most parts are a slight extension of the previous part, so it kind of holds their hand through the assignment; which is definitely more reasonable than just being like, "Do consistent hashing!
 Have fun!".
 I don't think I explicitly mention what consistent hashing is, so maybe there is some room for improvement in terms of being clear.
+I do believe it's a reasonable assignment as long as someone has at least explained what consistent hashing is on a high level; since otherwise while some motivation/why they're doing something is there, what they're actually supposed to be doing might not be clear.

 One could argue that if I tell them too much, it's sort of like hand-holding them through the assignment; or if I tell them too little, it makes the assignment underdefined.
 So I guess it's a little hard to judge, but if they look up consistent hashing there's a bunch of good resources.
 Also, it might be interesting to test out the assignment and see what people think of it in terms of whether it's overspecified or underspecified.